thomasWeise/aitoa/book/structure/README.md

 \text.block{definition}{optimizationProblemMathematical}{The goal of solving an *optimization problem* is finding an input value $\globalOptimum{\solspel}\in\solutionSpace$ from a set of allowed values&nbsp;$\solutionSpace$ for which a function $\objf:\solutionSpace\mapsto\realNumbers$ takes on the smallest value.}

-Any optimization problem has at least the following components, which we will explore in detail in this chapter.
+From these definitions, we can already deduce a set of necessary components that make up such an optimization problem.

-1. The problem instance data&nbsp;$\instance$, i.e., the concrete scenario that we will try to solve ([@sec:problemInstance]).
+1. The problem instance data&nbsp;$\instance$, i.e., the concrete situation which defines the framework conditions for the solutions we try to find ([@sec:problemInstance]).
 2. The data structure $\solutionSpace$ representing possible solutions to the problem ([@sec:solutionSpace]).
-3. The objective function $\objf:\solutionSpace\mapsto\realNumbers$ which computes the quality of the candidate solutions $\solspel\in\solutionSpace$ ([@sec:objectiveFunction]).
+3. The objective function $\objf:\solutionSpace\mapsto\realNumbers$ which rates the quality of the candidate solutions $\solspel\in\solutionSpace$ ([@sec:objectiveFunction]).

 Usually, in order to actually implement an optimization approach, there also will be